zediculz/vanilla-db/README.md

 ```
 query contains the database you stored your data and the key of the databsse you want to remove.

-## More Features

-- length(db) - return the length of data stored in Database
-- request(db) - fetch data from api (mostly get) and store the data in database for offline usage.

-### Usage/Examples

 ```javascript
 import { vanillaDb } from 'vanilla-db'